keatonwilson/biostats/README.md

 ### Needs layout editing - the language is Markdown.

-Introductory Biostatistics
+##Introductory Biostatistics

 Who is it geared for?
 300 level - No statistics experience, but bio majors.

 Goal of the Course: Equip undergraduates with the tools to collect and manage data, visualize data, choose and conduct basic statistical tests on their data, using R
-	Sub Goal- Ensure students have a strong working vocabulary of statistical concepts Sub Goal- Make a SWIRL course module?
+  * Sub Goal- Ensure students have a strong working vocabulary of statistical concepts
+  * Sub Goal- Make a SWIRL course module?
 2x per week - 1.5 hour class length.
 Open lab possibility?

 Textbooks/Recommend: How to Lie with Statistics

+## Course Overview
+***
-Mechanics of R, R studio (other basic biocomputing tools) - SWIRL, GGPLOT?
-[Week 1] Nick
+####1.
+Mechanics of R, R studio (other basic biocomputing tools) - SWIRL, GGPLOT? - Nick  [Week 1]

-Mechanics of data collection and importing into R [Week 1] Make a bunch of different vectors and smash together into data frames in different ways Object Stuff etc
+####2.
+Mechanics of data collection and importing into R - Robbie - [Week 2]

+a.
+Make a bunch of different vectors and smash together into data frames in different ways
-Robbie
+b.
+Object Stuff etc.

-Visualizing Data and Interpretation (How to Lie with Stats) [Week 2] Learning about different classes of data [Week 4]- NICK Data types, etc [Week 4]
+###3.
+Visualizing Data and Interpretation (How to Lie with Stats) [Week 3]

+Learning about different classes of data [Week 4]- NICK Data types, etc [Week 4]
 Have students collect in-class data (arm length, height, eye/hair color)